jawadkhanpk/Control-Flow-IF-Else-and-Conditional_Operator/README.md

 # Control-Flow-IF-Else-and-Conditional_Operator
-a simple Python project to demonstrate the if-else statment
+a simple Python project to demonstrate the if-else statment.